OSOceanAcoustics/echopype/README.md

   - can read data from EK60 and save into HDF5 file
   - can clean up noise, do frequency differencing and plot echogram
 - OOI CI resources that can parse AZFP data in Python
-- Goals:
+- Goals
   - model: unpacking data should be a stand-alone function
-    - read from AZFP and maybe EK80 if we have time (converting from Matlab to Python, but there are Python pieces for AZFP)
+    - read from AZFP and EK80
   - view: operations on data (adapt from current echopype)
+- Use cases (concrete steps that a user wants to do, help guide the tasks)
+  - scanning data and decide what files you want to analyze
+  - get rid of bottom, get rid of noise, and then db-diff
-- Specific tasks:
+- Specific tasks
-  - figure out how to save things into ICES recommended format --> let's look at what MATECHO did
+  - figure out how to save things into ICES recommended format --> let's look at what MATECHO did (JC)
-  - clean up current echopype for unpacking EK60, make attribute names match ICES naming convention
+  - clean up current echopype for unpacking EK60, make attribute names match ICES naming convention (WJ, EL)
-  - unpack EK80 --> EK80 uses XML for metadata, create class attributes that match ICES naming convention
+  - unpack EK80 --> EK80 uses XML for metadata, create class attributes that match ICES naming convention (EO, EF)
-  - unpack AFZP --> AFZP uses XML for metadata, create class attributes that match ICES naming convention
+  - unpack AFZP --> AFZP uses XML for metadata, create class attributes that match ICES naming convention (MP, EO, ML)
   - manipulate data by combining current echopype and pyecholab
     - provide bottom as a mask
     - remove noise: may be different for ship-based and moored data